 I am so grateful for the built-in bookshelves we have here at our home in Vermont.
 As a decorator, they allow me the pallet to arrange and rearrange all the wonderful treasures I find thrifting.
-One of my goals for this winters decorating was to add touches of soft blues to our living room bookshelves.
+One of my goals for this winter’s bookshelf decorating was to add touches of soft blues to our living room bookshelves.
 I accomplished this with finds such as vintage bottles, pitchers, chamber pots, books, teacups, etc. that I found thrifting over the past year.

 Here I gathered a few old paintbrushes with some collected vintage blue books to create this textured vignette on the white shelving.

 I found this Abraham Lincoln portrait while out antiquing last year.

 A little history lesson; Robert Lincoln, the only child of Abraham and Mary Todd Lincoln to survive to adulthood, became president of the Pullman Company, the largest manufacturing corporation at the turn of the 20th century.
 Robert and his wife, Mary, built a Georgian Revival mansion in 1905 in the scenic village of Manchester, Vermont, now called Hildene.
 It became home to only Lincoln descendants until 1975, longer than any other Lincoln residence.

 I just love adding local history like this to our home.

 A favorite of mine is to collect vintage blue bottles of all sizes.
 They go with everything and can add so much charm to any #shelfie The large blue bottles here, however are not vintage.
 I found these at World Market.